FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Facial Feature Extraction

 \subsection{AU Activation Value}

-We compute an AU activation value $\alpha_{i}$ for each trained AU (with $i$ representing the index of the AU) in each video clip.
-The AU activation value is computed as follows: \begin{itemize} \item Firstly, we estimate the intensity of each AU for each frame of the video clip with the AU model: $\hat{y}_{i,\mathrm{reg}}^{(1)}, \hat{y}_{i,\mathrm{reg}}^{(2)}, \dots$, where the superscript indicates the index of the frame. \item Secondly, we compute the moving window mean of the estimated AU intensities for every 0.1 seconds (3 frames for 30 FPS):
+We compute an AU activation value $\alpha_{i}$ for each trained AUi in each video clip.
+The AU activation value is computed as follows: \begin{itemize} \item Firstly, the intensity of each AU for each frame of the video clip is estimated with the AU model: $\hat{y}_{i,\mathrm{reg}}^{(1)}, \hat{y}_{i,\mathrm{reg}}^{(2)}, \dots$, where the superscript indicates the index of the frame. \item Secondly, a moving window mean of the estimated AU intensities for every 0.1 seconds (3 frames for 30 FPS) is computed:

-for all $k$ with defined $\hat{y}_{i,\mathrm{reg}}^{(k+1)}$ and $\hat{y}_{i,\mathrm{reg}}^{(k+2)}$ (as they may be undefined for frames at the end of the video clip or frames adjacent to excluded frames). \item Finally, we compute the AU activation of the clip as the difference between the maximum AU intensity within the video clip and the AU intensity of the first 0.1 seconds:
+for all $k$ with defined $\hat{y}_{i,\mathrm{reg}}^{(k+1)}$ and $\hat{y}_{i,\mathrm{reg}}^{(k+2)}$ (as they may be undefined for frames at the end of the video clip or frames adjacent to excluded frames). \item Finally, the AU activation of the clip as the difference between the maximum AU intensity within the video clip and the AU intensity of the first 0.1 seconds is computed:

 \end{itemize}